 Now we can see in cell B2, it counts that name John is entered only 1 time.
 So now let input the same formula into other cells of column B.

-3: Using Fill handle of the selected cell.
-Click, hold and drag it below another cell of column B as like above picture.
+3. Using the Fill handle of the selected cell.
+Click, hold, and drag it below another cell of column B as like the above picture.
 The formula will be copied automatically for other cells of column B.

-4: Now column B is showing the number of entry of each name.
+4. Now column B is showing the number of entries of each name.
 We typed Vijay 3 times and it is also calculated by our COUNTIF function.

-So now we have successfully learned those two ways to find duplicate values in excel sheet.
+So now we have successfully learned those two ways to find duplicate values in the excel sheet.